409A Valuation Services: How to Choose the Right Provider

 (For a full explanation, see Option Pricing Model (OPM) Explained.)

-Why Common Stock Valuation Is So Sensitive
+Why Is Common Stock Valuation So Sensitive to Modeling Errors?

 Accurately modeling this relationship is central to a defensible 409A valuation.
 Small modeling inconsistencies can materially affect common stock value.
 Providers that rely on ad hoc spreadsheets increase the risk of:

-• Inconsistent treatment across valuation cycles
+- Inconsistent treatment across valuation cycles

-• Errors in preference modeling
+- Errors in preference modeling

-• Difficulty explaining outcomes to auditors
+- Difficulty explaining outcomes to auditors

 Systematized modeling reduces these risks significantly.